Chongqing Jiaotong University

-Chongqing Jiaotong University was founded in 1951 as a university with engineering being the primary focus.
-The university also teaches management, natural sciences, and humanities.
-In the Nanan District of the Chongqing Municipality, China, the university has a campus occupying an area of over 1,600 mu with a floor space of 600,000 square meters.
+Chongqing Jiaotong University (CQJTU) is a municipal public university in Nan'an, Chongqing, China.
+It is affiliated with the City of Chongqing.

 Programs

 Chongqing Jiaotong University is authorized to confer three Ph.D. degree programs, 27 master's degree programs and 42 bachelor degree majors.
 It is qualified to confer master's degrees to personnel of the same academic background and authority to confer engineering master's degrees in five fields.

 The total enrollment of full-time students is over 16,000.

 Staff

-The university has a staff of 1,700 including 1,000 academic faculty members among whom there are five State-level candidates of the State “hundreds and thousands talents project”, altogether over 390 professors and associate professors.
-Three academics of the China Academy of Engineering — Zheng Jielian, Han Qiwei and Liang Yincheng — are specially engaged professors of the university.
+The university has a staff of 1,700 including 1,000 academic faculty members.

 In addition, the university has 120 talents including top-level candidates of the “thousands and hundreds talents project” of the Ministry of Communications (MOC), scientific and technical talents of the MOC, top-class academic and technological leaders of the Chongqing Municipality and provincial-ministerial-level specialists and experts, all entitled to governmental special allowances of the State Council.

 The university has engaged over 140 part-time professors including academics of the China Academy, the China Academy of Engineering, foreign academics, experts and scholars both home and abroad.